 |Oracle Workflow Notification Mailer||Target for monitoring the Oracle Workflow

 |Oracle Applications JVM Usage||Target for monitoring Oracle Applications

 |Oracle E-Business Suite Custom Objects||Target for monitoring the custom objects

 |Oracle E-Business Suite Patch Information||Target for monitoring the patch information

-So, in essence, Oracle Application Management Pack for Oracle E-Business Suite can help manage and streamline your application processes; saving you time, money, manpower, and resources.
+So, in essence, Oracle Application Management Pack for Oracle E-Business Suite can help manage and streamline your application processes, saving you time, money, manpower, and resources.
 You can keep an eye on your entire environment and complete life-cycle processes all from the convenience of a single dashboard.
 With the integration of the Oracle Application Change Management Pack, keeping track of setups and customizations are a snap, and you can now even deploy these in a manner familiar to us all: adpatch.
-It does require an additional license (nothing this nice is ever free, eh!), but I’m hoping I’ve given you enough information to get you started down the path of seeing if this tool can enhance your Oracle E-Business Suite experience.
+It does require an additional license (nothing this nice is ever free, eh!), but I hope I’ve given you enough information to get you started down the path of seeing whether this tool can enhance your Oracle E-Business Suite experience.

 Please stay tuned for upcoming posts where I get more in-depth into installing and using Oracle Application Management Pack for E-Business Suite.